aseembehl/aseembehl.github.io/index.md

 ## About

-Aseem Behl is interested in researching ideas at the intersection of machine learning and business.
-He contributes to teaching and research at the School of Business and Economics at the University of Tübingen.
+Hi, I am Aseem Behl, I am a member of the teaching and research staff at the School of Business and Economics, University of Tübingen.
+My research interest include  deriving business intelligence using visual and textual information.

 * [Teaching](./teaching.html)
 * [Research](./research.html)